Manufacturing Oceania January 2026

 How does Manufacturing Oceania compare?

-People in Manufacturing Oceania were much more positive than average regarding Growth.
+People in Manufacturing Oceania were much more positive than average regarding Growth and Support Resources.

-On the lower side, people in Manufacturing Oceania had much lower favorable scores than average in Equity, Learning & Development, and Innovation.
+On the lower side, people in Manufacturing Oceania had much lower favorable scores than average in Equity, Service & Quality Focus, and Leadership.

-People working in Manufacturing Oceania are more engaged than Nonprofit Organization Management Europe, Hungary, Germany (200-500), and Turkey 1000+.
-People working in Manufacturing Oceania are less engaged than Biotechnology & Medical Devices, Individual & Family Services, Creative & Media (0-100), and Insurance.
+People working in Manufacturing Oceania are more engaged than Nonprofit Organization Management United Kingdom, Creative & Media Central Europe, Manufacturing Japan, and Computer Software Benelux.
+People working in Manufacturing Oceania are less engaged than Tech: Manufacturing & Research APAC, Biotechnology, Hong Kong > 5000, and Hospital & Health Care (200-500).

 The highest scoring question for Manufacturing Oceania had 88% of people agreeing that they know how their work contributes to the goals of %[Company]% (-1% compared to overall) while they were generally most positive about Growth.

-People in Manufacturing Oceania were generally least favourable about Equity, and were most negative towards 'I believe my total compensation (base salary+any bonuses+benefits+equity) is fair, relative to similar roles at other companies' with 22% of people disagreeing (-1% below average).
+People in Manufacturing Oceania were generally least favourable about Equity, and were most negative towards 'When it is clear that someone is not delivering in their role we do something about it' with 20% of people disagreeing (+3% above average).

 Which questions matter the most?